How Long Do Leftovers Last?

 When in Doubt, Throw it Out

 If you lose track of how long a food has been in the refrigerator, it’s best to not risk eating it.
 Simply throw the food away.
 To avoid this problem in the future, label and date your leftovers before refrigerating.
 And to produce even less food waste, check out the food scraps you didn’t know you could eat.

 Store Food Wisely

 Don’t Leave Dishes At Room Temperature

 Food that’s sat out on the counter for too long can start growing harmful bacteria, so fridge or freeze as soon as you can.
 We recommend a two-hour window.
 Try to get food in the refrigerator within two hours after it’s cooked (or sooner if it’s cooled enough).
 If food has been left out for longer than that, it may be unsafe to eat.
 Err on the safe side and toss.
 Next, check out these other food safety mistakes you could be making.

 Tips For Using Up Your Leftovers

 To make sure your food doesn’t go to waste, get creative!
 Leftover meat can be added to a simple soup or be combined with eggs into a flaky quiche or frittata.
 If you have a small amount of leftover cooked vegetables, put an egg on top and enjoy the dish for supper.
 Leftover grains make tasty fried rice.
 Fruits can go into a fruit salad, chopped vegetables into a stir-fry.
 Many holiday foods have ample leftover uses, too.
-Check out our ideas for leftover turkey and creative ways to use up mashed potatoes for inspiration.
+Check out our creative ways to use up mashed potatoes for inspiration.